SofaDefrost/SoftRobots/docs/sofapython3/tutorials/Tripod/tripod-tuto.md

 <img class="centered" src="../../images/keys/Ctrl_plus.png" alt="Ctrl + Key plus" width="100px"/>                         Increase                 2
 <img class="centered" src="../../images/keys/Ctrl_minus.png" alt="Ctrl + Key minus" width="100px"/>                       Decrease                 2

 SOFA allows a default animation management: this is what was being used up to now.
 In this step, we want to add a more specific animation that updates the scene at each timestep, depending on the keys pressed by the user.
-The control of this animation is done thanks to a `PythonScriptController` that is added in our scene file.
-It uses the function (or *method*) `onKeyPressed()` that is included in SOFA by default and that triggers an action if a designated key is pressed.
+The control of this animation is done thanks to a python script controller (`class CONTROLLER_NAME(Sofa.Core.Controller)`) that is added in our scene file.
+It uses the function (or *method*) `onKeypressedEvent()` that is included in SOFA by default and that triggers an action if a designated key is pressed.
 The controller is implemented such as, after each key press, the designated servomotor moves from  a `stepsize` value of *0.1* rad (that is a little less than 6°) by changing the value of the attribute `ServoMotor.angleIn`.
 Moreover, another animation is added in the function `setupanimation(actuators, step, angularstep, factor)`, in order to move with one keystroke the three servomotors from their default angular position to the initial position of the real robot.
 It is triggered by the following keystroke:
 <img class="centered" src="../../images/keys/Ctrl_A.png" alt="Ctrl + A" width="100px"/>